 When

-does nothing, it's because it doesn't know a place to get the file from.This can happen if the
+git annex getdoes nothing, it's because it doesn't know a place to get the file from.This can happen if the

-, that would only pull the master branch, not the git-annex branch.An easy way to ensure the git-annex branch is kept in sync is to run
+git-annexbranch has not propigated from the place where the file was added.
+For example, if on the laptop you had rungit pull ssh master, that would only pull the master branch, not the git-annex branch.An easy way to ensure the git-annex branch is kept in sync is to run

-@Michael, the standalone tarball is really meant to run the git-annex assistant.
+git annex sync@Michael, the standalone tarball is really meant to run the git-annex assistant.
 The first time "git annex webapp" is run, it will set up the ssh wrapper for you.

 I have updated the wrapper to work when ssh is not configured to force a key to run a command.